usenocturne/nocturne/README.md

 A Raspberry Pi is not required on Linux, unless you want to use Nocturne in your car.

-Download and open [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.dmg), select Raspberry Pi OS Lite (64-bit), select "Edit Settings", check "Set hostname", check "Set username and password" (set a password), check "Configure wireless LAN", (enter your network's SSID and password), check "Set local settings".
+Download and open [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.dmg), select Raspberry Pi OS (Legacy, 64-bit) Lite, select "Edit Settings", check "Set hostname", check "Set username and password" (set a password), check "Configure wireless LAN", (enter your network's SSID and password), check "Set local settings".
 Open the Services tab, enable SSH, and use password authentication.
 Write the configured OS to your microSD card and insert it into your Raspberry Pi.

 #### Flashing Process